barbarer/py4e-int/_sources/dictionaries/writecode.rst

                 and print how many messages the person has.
 For example, ``message_count['cwen@iupui.edu']`` should be ``5``.
                 ~~~~
                 # Open file in read mode
-                with open("mbox-short.txt3", "r") as filename:
+                with open("mbox-short.txt", "r") as filename:
                     # Create message_count dictionary
                     message_count = {}
                     # Create variable for lines of the file